 The rules are based on the date the loan is advanced – so completing the loan before a rate increase is beneficial.
 The rates are currently at the lowest possible (1.0%), so this is a good time to implement this plan.

 This is also a valid rate to use for loans to employees to purchase a vehicle or a home at a low rate as well as many non-arm’s length loans.
 You can make the loan to your adult children – unfortunately loans to younger children will automatically trigger kiddie tax rules and result in the higher tax rate.

 CRA’s prescribed interest rate are set under regulation 4301(a) and based on the arithmetic mean of the three month treasury bills sold in a specified month – and then rounded up to the nearest whole number.
 Back in the fourth quarter of 2013 – the specified month was July and the average interest rate was 1.01% – this indicated that the prescribed rate for loans for the fourth quarter of 2013 were to increase from 1% to 2%.
-This has since subsided back to 1% since the first quarter of 2014 and remains so for the first quarter of 2017 – however is an indicator for anyone with a tax plan that takes advantage of the lower prescribed rate to get their plans completed sooner rather than later as this is subject to change.
+This has since subsided back to 1% since the first quarter of 2014 and remains so for the first quarter of 2022 – however in the current inflationary and rising interest rate environment, this is an indicator for anyone with a tax plan that takes advantage of the lower prescribed rate to get their plans completed sooner rather than later as this is subject to change.